jofreb/mlops_project/reports/README.md

 >
 > Answer:

-We implemented a total of eight tests using pytest to ensure the robustness and reliability of the machine learning pipeline, covering data, model, and training aspects.
+We implemented a total of 8 tests using pytest to ensure the robustness and reliability of the machine learning pipeline, covering data, model, and training aspects.
 For data testing, we verified the dimensions of the train, test, and validation datasets, checked for missing or invalid values, and ensured correct formatting.
 On the model side, we tested that the model weights were imported correctly and that the model's performance surpassed an arbitrary threshold.
 For the training process, unit tests were conducted to ensure the model was created correctly, the data was properly loaded into the model, and the model was able to be trained successfully.

 ### Question 8